slipguru/palladio/README.md

 Since all experiments performed are independent, PALLADIO is designed so that it can exploit a cluster where it is available.

 ### Dependencies
-ADENINE is developed using Python 2.7 and inherits its main functionalities from:
+PALLADIO is developed using Python 2.7 and inherits its main functionalities from:
 * numpy
 * scipy
 * scikit-learn